+- 1. How to become an ADGA licensed dairy goat Judge.

+- 2. Code of ethics for Judges.

+- 3. Oral reasons-why and how.

+- 4. Terminology relating to dairy goats especially judging and showing.

 - 5. How to judge individual dairy goats:

 - a.
 Parts of a dairy goat.

 - b.
 Scorecards-doe and buck.

 - c.
 Evaluation of defects.

 - d.
 Breed standards.

 - 6. How to judge group classes.

 - 7. How to judge males.

 - 8. Rules governing official shows (brief overview).

 - Showmanship scorecard.

 - 10. How to judge showmanship.

 - 11. Judging techniques in the show ring.

 - 12. Code of ethics for exhibitors and show committees.

-- Use of pictures or slides to actually place classes of four animals.
+- 13. Use of pictures or slides to actually place classes of four animals.

-- Encouragement of participants to place and give reasons on picture or slide classes.
+- 14. Encouragement of participants to place and give reasons on picture or slide classes.

 - 15. If practicable, the use of live classes of four animals for practice.